tracel-ai/burn/burn-book/src/basic-workflow/README.md

 train a simple convolutional neural network model on the MNIST dataset and prepare it for inference.

 For clarity, we sometimes omit imports in our code snippets.
 For more details, please refer to the corresponding code in the `examples/guide` [directory](https://github.com/tracel-ai/burn/tree/main/examples/guide).
 We reproduce this example in a step-by-step fashion, from dataset creation to modeling and training in the following sections.
+It is recommended to use the capabilities of your IDE or editor to automatically add the missing imports as you add the code snippets to your code.

 The code for this demo can be executed from Burn's base directory using the command:

 ```bash